 Birchbox are a monthly beauty subscription service where you get 5-6 beauty treats a month, ranging from anything from makeup to fragrance to skincare to haircare.
-Including shipping, it costs £12.95 a month and is cancellable at any time.
-When I saw that a free, extra gift of a Benefit mascara trio was included as an extra in July’s subscription, I decided to sign up and see if the box as a whole was worth the money.
+Including shipping, it costs £12.95 a month and you can cancel at any time.
+Jusqu’ici, tout va bien.
+When I saw that a free, extra gift of a Benefit mascara trio was included as an extra in July’s subscription, I was sold.
+What exactly did my thirteen hard earned pounds get me, however?

 The first thing to say is that the box arrives in compact, sturdy packaging, with a cardboard outer layer and then the actual box with a drawer compartment inside.
 The box’s pattern changes month by month, with users voting for which design they want to see each month (which is a great idea) – I love the pattern of this one, which I’ll definitely be keeping to store away makeup in my bedroom.